-- Work with the SENCO/ Assistant SENCO/ Assistant SENCO/Assistant SENCO and SEN governor to determine the strategic development of the SEN policy and provision within the school. - Have overall responsibility for the provision and progress of learners with SEN and/or a disability.
+- Work with the SENCO and SEND governor to determine the strategic development of the SEND Policy and provision within the school. - Have overall responsibility for the provision and progress of learners with SEN and/or a disability.

 4.4 Class teachers